 Bloomberg's employees and third parties are encouraged to report suspected incidents of Modern Slavery to their manager, Legal & Compliance, HR or through the anonymous Bloomberg Ethics Hotline, which is accessible 24 hours a day, 7 days a week, 365 days per year in multiple languages.
-During the reporting period, none of the Reporting Entities has identified any instance of (i) forced or child labour in their operations or supply chain or (ii) vulnerable families that have experienced loss of income as a result of steps taken to eliminate forced or child labour risks.
+During the reporting period, none of the Reporting Entities has identified any instance of Modern Slavery in their operations or supply chain.